pzy8910/ytdl-gui/README.md

-Copy any youtube download link and use paste button to pste the link and choose quality and start
+Copy any youtube download link and use paste button to paste the link and choose quality and start